Operational Interface

 Accessibility as Constraint

-Non-visual navigation, route selection under mobility or sensory constraints, adaptive content delivery, and staff-visible assist workflows.
+Non-visual navigation, route selection under mobility or sensory constraints, adaptive content delivery, and staff-visible assist workflows — by structural design.